KittyGiraudel/SJSJ/_glossary/Q.md

 ---
 title: Q
-description: a library to create and manage promises
+excerpt: a library to create and manage promises
 ---

 # Q